level23/druid-client/README.md

 #### `searchContains()`

 The `searchContains()` method allows you to filter on dimensions where the dimension contains your given value.
-You can specify if the match should be case sensitive or not.
+You can specify if the match should be case-sensitive or not.

 Example: